This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Ingredients

-• 3 tablespoons fat of choice like ghee, coconut oil, drippings, or lard
+• 3 tablespoons fat of choice ghee, refined coconut oil, or drippings from cooked meat

 • 4 tablespoons tapioca starch or arrowroot powder

-• 2 ½ cups chicken stock hot, but not boiling; or vegetable stock
+• 2 ½ cups low-sodium chicken stock hot, but not boiling; or vegetable stock

 • ½-1 tablespoon coconut aminos optional